kcpevey/cookiecutter-basic-conda/README.md

 # Basic Conda Package Cookiecutter
+A cookiecutter to generate a very basic conda package including framework for cli, a conda recipe, and auto-release using rever.

 ## Quickstart
 Install the latest Cookiecutter if you haven't installed it yet (this requires Cookiecutter 1.4.0 or higher):